Free Artist Statement Generator

 “I’m trying to find bodies that manifest in their flesh something of our contemporary age.
 I’m drawn to bodies that show their history, their experience.
 I want to create a contemporary occasion in paint, and I think one of the things that does that is the relationship between the physical and the virtual.
 We live in a world where we’re constantly confronted with images, and I’m interested in how that affects our physical experience of the world.”

 This statement effectively communicates Saville’s artistic focus, her inspiration, and the contemporary relevance of her work.
-It’s concise, clear, and provides insight into her creative process without being overly technical.

 Conclusion